-The student planning to major in political science will find a program offering a large number of courses (over 45) with relatively few and flexible requirements for majoring in the field.
+The student planning to major in political science will find a program offering a large number of courses with relatively few and flexible requirements for majoring in the field.
 An additional attraction of the undergraduate program lies in the diverse sub-fields and interests reflected in its course offerings, spanning courses in political processes, judicial behavior, political theory, international and comparative politics, as well as public administration and state and local government.

 Undergraduate majors in political science are eligible for a group of special options to complement their formal coursework in political science.
 As this section will note, such options range from individualized courses in independent study and special topical seminars to internship programs offered at the local, state and national levels of government coordinated through the Director of Internships for the Department of Political Science.

 A university education truly worth the name must do more than prepare students for a job or a career.
 It must broaden their understanding of the world, of themselves, of their role in society, and of the ideals and aspirations which have motivated human thought and action throughout the ages.
 It must help individuals use their acquired knowledge to grow in maturity as they take responsibility for their lives by establishing their own individual goals and developing the habit of lifelong learning.